ethannguyens/insta-flickr/README.md

 #### Unit Test on Node

 ```
-$ yarn run test
+$ yarn run test:node
 ```

-I left 1 test fail on the node env to demonstrate the hassle of extra mocking to interact witht the browser.
+There are tests failed on the node env to demonstrate the hassle of extra mocking to interact witht the browser.
 In this case, it is `localStorage`.
 The mocking of unit tests on the browser and unit test on node are different.
 For example, `mock` is used to mock request and response from the server where `xhr-nock` is used to mock the same for the browser but with differnt syntax.
 Thus, the project should chose 1 type of unit test environment and support it.

 #### Webpack
 `Webpack 3.0` is used to bundle all of the files of this project (js, jsx, scss, json...).
 JavaScipt file is transpile using babel before bundling.